ongamble/ongamble/README.md

 ### Hi there 👋

+## My name is Olivia, or Liv Gamble.
+I am currently a student at Clemson working towards my Masters of Data Science and Analytics.

 <!--
 **ongamble/ongamble** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.